 2.4.
 Top prize points

-The top prize is based on a system of completion points, rank points, and bonus points.
+The top prize is awarded to the team with the greatest sum of completion points, rank points, and bonus points.

 Completion points